joursler-Sunset/idunno.Authentication/src/idunno.Authentication.Certificate/README.md

     options.CertificateHeader = "YOUR_CUSTOM_HEADER_NAME";
     options.HeaderConverter = (headerValue) =>
     {
+        // for Nginx use HttpUtility.UrlDecode
-        var clientCertificate =
+        var clientCertificate = new X509Certificate2(HttpUtility.UrlDecodeToBytes(headerValue));
-           /* some weird conversion logic to create an X509Certificate2 */ return clientCertificate;
+           /* or some other weird conversion logic to create an X509Certificate2 */ return clientCertificate;
     }
 });